hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ![TSS re-keying next consensus roster](./Groth21-re-keying-shares-of-shares.drawio.svg)

-This process of re-keying the next consensus roster during an address book change takes an asynchronous amount of time through multiple rounds of consensus to complete.
+This process of keying the candidate roster during an address book change takes an asynchronous amount of time through multiple rounds of consensus to complete.
 This requires saving incremental progress in the state to ensure that the process can resume from any point if a node or the network restarts.
-Switching to the next consensus roster cannot happen until that roster has enough nodes able to recover a threshold number of shares so that an aggregation of node signatures can generate the ledger signature.
+Switching to the candidate roster must not happen until enough nodes have voted that they have verified a threshold number of TssMessages from the active roster.
+Verification succeeds when a node is able to recover the ledger id from the collected TssMessages.
+A vote consists of a bit vector where each bit corresponds to a share id and is set to 1 if the share id's TssMessage was valid and used in the recovery of the ledger id.

 ##### Elliptic Curve Decisions

-Our first implementation of Groth21 will use the ALT_BN128 elliptic curve which is in use and verifiable by EVMs.
+Our first implementation of Groth21 will use the ALT_BN128 elliptic curve which has precompiles in the EVM.
-If and when the Ethereum ecosystem adopts BLS12_381, we will likely switch over to that more secure curve.
+If the Ethereum ecosystem creates precompiles for BLS12_381, we may switch over to that more secure curve.

 ##### New Elliptic Curve Node Keys

-Each node will need a new long-term EC key pair in addition to the existing RSA key pair.
-The EC key pair will be used in the Groth21 algorithm to generate and decrypt `TSS-Messages`.
+Each node will need a new `elGamalKey` pair in addition to the existing RSA key pair.
+The `elGamalKey` pair will be used in the Groth21 algorithm to generate and decrypt `TSS-Messages`.
 These new EC Keys will not be used for signing messages, only for generating the shares.
 It is the share keys that are used to sign messages.
-The public keys of these long-term node specific EC keys must be in the address book.
+The public keys of the `elGamalKeys` must be in the address book.

 ##### Groth21 Drawbacks